Wyoming solar rebates and incentives: 2026 guide

 Black Hills Power & Light Co.
 Rocky Mountain Power Montana Dakota Utility Co.

 No, Wyoming doesn't offer any state-specific battery incentives.
-However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.
 In Wyoming, you can also use your battery to boost your energy independence and provide backup power during an outage.

 Learn more about battery incentives and rebates